Menopause: Causes

-Menopause can be induced or occur naturally.
+Menopause is a normal event in a woman's life and a natural part of aging.
+Menopause can also be induced early.
 Induced menopause occurs as a result of medical treatment such as chemotherapy, radiotherapy, oophorectomy, or complications of tubal ligation, hysterectomy, unilateral or bilateral salpingo-oophorectomy or leuprorelin usage.

 Age

 Menopause typically occurs at some point between 47 and 54 years of age.
 According to various data, more than 95% of women have their last period between the ages of 44–56 (median 49–50).
 2% of women under the age of 40, 5% between the ages of 40–45 and the same number between the ages of 55–58 have their last bleeding.
 The average age of the last period in the United States is 51 years, in Russia is 50 years, in Greece is 49 years, in Turkey is 47 years, in Egypt is 47 years and in India is 46 years.
+Beyond the influence of genetics, these differences are also due to early-life environmental conditions and associated with epigenetic effects.
 The menopausal transition or perimenopause leading up to menopause usually lasts 3–4 years (sometimes as long as 5–14 years).

-In rare cases, a woman's ovaries stop working at a very early age, ranging anywhere from the age of puberty to age 40.
-This is known as premature ovarian failure and affects 1 to 2% of women by age 40.

 Undiagnosed and untreated coeliac disease is a risk factor for early menopause.
 Coeliac disease can present with several non-gastrointestinal symptoms, in the absence of gastrointestinal symptoms, and most cases escape timely recognition and go undiagnosed, leading to a risk of long-term complications.
 A strict gluten-free diet reduces the risk.
 Women with early diagnosis and treatment of coeliac disease present a normal duration of fertile life span.

 Women who have undergone hysterectomy with ovary conservation go through menopause on average 1.5 years earlier than the expected age.
-Another factor that can promote an earlier onset of menopause (usually 1 to 3 years early) is smoking cigarettes.

 Premature ovarian insufficiency

-Premature ovarian insufficiency (POI) is when the ovaries stop functioning before the age of 40 years.
+In rare cases, a woman's ovaries stop working at a very early age, ranging anywhere from the age of puberty to age 40.
+This is known as premature ovarian failure or premature ovarian insufficiency (POI) and affects 1 to 2% of women by age 40.
 It is diagnosed or confirmed by high blood levels of follicle stimulating hormone (FSH) and luteinizing hormone (LH) on at least three occasions at least four weeks apart.

-Premature ovarian insufficiency may be auto immune and therefore co occur with other autoimmune disorders such as thyroid disease, [adrenal insufficiency], and diabetes mellitus.
+Premature ovarian insufficiency may be related to an auto immune disorder and therefore might co-occur with other autoimmune disorders such as thyroid disease, [adrenal insufficiency], and diabetes mellitus.
 Other causes include chemotherapy, being a carrier of the fragile X syndrome gene, and radiotherapy.
 However, in about 50–80% of cases of premature ovarian insufficiency, the cause is unknown, i.e., it is generally idiopathic.

-An early menopause can be related to cigarette smoking, higher body mass index, racial and ethnic factors, illnesses, and the removal of the uterus.
+Early menopause can be related to cigarette smoking, higher body mass index, racial and ethnic factors, illnesses, and the removal of the uterus.

-Rates of premature menopause have been found to be significantly higher in fraternal and identical twins; approximately 5% of twins reach menopause before the age of 40.
-The reasons for this are not completely understood.
-Transplants of ovarian tissue between identical twins have been successful in restoring fertility.